- Location: West Virginia

 Enter Your Zip Code:

 There are so many steps to the process of obtaining your West Virginia commercial driver's license that those who are seeking to obtain their CDLs for the first time may be somewhat intimidated.
-However, there are a couple of ways to educate and prepare yourself for obtaining your CDL:
+However, there are ways to educate and prepare yourself for obtaining your CDL.

 Although there are currently no state-mandated classroom hours or behind-the-wheel hours, the Commercial Motor Vehicle Safety Act of 1986 places certain requirements on CMV drivers, employing motor carriers, and on each state.

 The goal of the Safety Act is to improve highway safety by making sure that drivers of large trucks and buses are qualified to operate those vehicles, thus removing unqualified, and unsafe, drivers from the highways.
-The Safety Act makes it illegal to hold more than one license, and it requires states to adopt testing and licensing standards specific to the type of vehicle a person plans to operate.
+The Safety Act requires states to adopt testing and licensing standards specific to the type of vehicle a person plans to operate.